SrijanBadhya/Debsoc/Running the PES Debsoc.md

-Heavily encourage spectators, a lot of people find it easier to opt in, both already recruits and future people.
-Let them know that informal recruitments are an option.
+Heavily encourage spectators, a lot of people find it easier to opt in.

 Also give a few reasons on why we should allow lateral entry people, like reduces the load, helps us get more members for sessions temporarily at least.